followcrom/ansible-jenkins/ANSIBLE.md

 ## adhoc commands

+ping all the hosts in the hosts file:

-sudo ansible all -m ping
+`sudo ansible all -m ping`

-This command will ping all the hosts in the inventory file.
+ping all the hosts in the inventory file and display the output in super verbose mode.

-sudo ansible web -a "uname -a"
+`sudo ansible all -m ping -vvvv`

-This command will run the uname -a command on the web group of hosts.
+run the uname -a command (this will display the system information) on all the hosts in the inventory file:

-sudo ansible all -a "date"
+`sudo ansible web -a "uname -a"`

-This command will run the date command on all the hosts in the inventory file.
+run the date command on all the hosts in the inventory file.

-sudo ansible all -a "free"
+`sudo ansible all -a "date"`

-This command will run the free command on all the hosts in the inventory file.
+run the free command on all the hosts in the inventory file.

-sudo ansible all -a "ls -a"
+`sudo ansible all -a "free"`

-This command will run the ls -a command on all the hosts in the inventory file.
+run the ls -a command on all the hosts in the inventory file.

-super verbose:
-sudo ansible all -m ping -vvvv
+`sudo ansible all -a "ls -a"`
-This command will ping all the hosts in the inventory file and display the output in super verbose mode.

-sudo sudo ansible web -m ansible.builtin.copy -a "src=tech257.pem dest=/home/ubuntu/.ssh/tech257.pem"
-This command will copy the tech257.pem file from the local machine to the /home/ubuntu/.ssh/ directory on the web group of hosts.
+copy the tech257.pem file from the local machine to the /home/ubuntu/.ssh/ directory on the web group of hosts.

-sudo ansible web -m ansible.builtin.shell -a "ls -a" This command will run the ls -a command on the web group of hosts using the shell module.
+`sudo sudo ansible web -m ansible.builtin.copy -a "src=tech257.pem dest=/home/ubuntu/.ssh/tech257.pem"`